Nazuk-Midha/Bit_by_Bit/README.md

 Features

-This implementation of the Pig Dice Game includes the following features:
+This implementation of the Hangman Game includes the following features:

-Two players take turns rolling a single die.
-Each player's turn total and total score are displayed.
-Players can choose to hold their turn total and add it to their total score.
-Rolling a 1 ends the player's turn and forfeits their turn total.
-The game automatically switches turns after each turn ends.
-The game ends and declares a winner when a player reaches a total score of 100 points.
+The hangman game is a multiplayer game.
+In this game, one player selects a word.
+Other players have a certain number of guesses to guess the characters in the word.
+If the players are able to guess the characters in the entire word within certain attempts, they win.
+Otherwise, they lose.

-How to Run
+Version 1:

-To run the Pig Dice Game, simply open the index.html file in a web browser.
-No additional installation or setup is required.
+The game is very simple.Make it more advance by making this game for 2 players.Also add instructions at begining.